Achievements in Answer Set Programming: Achievement-Based Answer Set Programming

 \section{Achievement-Based Answer Set Programming}

-Records of achievement in Fig.~4 and~5 are not only complete but also detailed, in the sense that they include achievements for almost all prefixes of the programs.
+Both records of achievement given as examples in Section~\ref{sec:ra} are not only complete but also detailed, in the sense that they include achievements for almost all prefixes of the programs.
 The only rule in these programs that is not followed by an achievement comment is the first rule in the recursive definition of $\ii{reached}$.
 The role of that rule cannot be properly explained unless we treat it as part of the definition.

 Developing an ASP program along with a complete and detailed record of achievement can be called ``achievement-based'' answer set programming.
 This strategy allows us to set out our understanding of the design of the program by describing the roles of individual rules, or small groups of rules, in a mathematically precise way.